Dave-team/Knowledge-base/Analytics.md

 ## Presentation
 - Go through the presentation with a peer prior to sending it
+- Before sending it, make sure that anything that could raise questions is either deleted or clearly explained
 - Make sure to consider the audience:
+    - Who is the decision maker?
     - What do they already know?
+What background information is relevant?
     - What do they want to get out of it?
     - What questions may they have and what should I convince them of?
+    - What biases do they have I should be aware of?
+    - Where are the risks: what factors could weaken our case and do we need to proactively address them?
     - Often, the audience wants to know two things:
         - What’s your point?
 Give me value, not data
         - Based on your point, what do you want me to do?
 - Send an email clearly stating the results, approach and any supporting data / analysis and suggest the actions you’d recommend based off the analysis.
 This is impact focused and answers the question: what should the business do now?
 Be very clear on definitions and what calculations you have used
 - Offer to take them through it
+- Present the big idea first.
+Tell your main story within 3 minutes
 - Go through slides and answer any questions
 - Present things as simple as possible
 - Have strong reasons for why you approached it in a certain way
+- Powerpoint:
+    - Title page
+    - Introduction slide: goal of analysis and executive summary (main points from your analysis: this also shows what will be covered within the presentation).
+This answers: why should I pay attention and what's in it for me?
+    - Main analysis following a story.
+This gives proof for the need of action - you are convincing them why they should accept the solution you are proposing
+    - Recommendations / executive summary with the key points from the analysis (i.e. repeating the executive summary at the start).
+Then, you specify the actions or decisions you need the audience to take.
+It answers the goal of the analysis.
+A good analysis deck will have a specific call to action here – this should the answer the ‘Now What’ as well as ‘So what – what is the business value here?’

 ## Good analysis
 ### Add context to analysis
 - Compare data over time.
-Potentially show moving averages to show the trend more clearly
+Potentially show moving averages to show the trend more clearly.
+A good way is to show trend across multiple time frames: e.g. 2019 and 2020 over one another
 - Segment the data.
 An overall trend isn't actionable.
 What specific segments can you identify that show actionable insights?
-Segments can include:
-    - Marketing channels/campaigns
-    - Cohort
-    - Device
 - Add context from business initiatives.
 Avoid sending an analysis where a stakeholder looks at it and says 'That's because of Y'.
 Have the business understanding to say this proactively
 - A good way to present data is by showing changes
+-	It can be handy to also display future plan values in a graph – this will show the stakeholders what is expected to happen in the near future

+Keep a log of business initiatives.
+Any time something happens that causes data to shift, keep a note of this in a Google Sheet that gets pipelined into the warehouse.
+Columns could be data, type, notes.
+Things to include could be: marketing campaigns, feature releases, bugs, holidays,

+### Show business value
+- Don't present numbers - present actions and/or recommendations and show significance.
+Both practical and statistical